-Analysis | Sean Hannity’s texts, and the duplicity they reinforce
+Analysis | Sean Hannity’s texts and the duplicity they reinforce

 Ingraham privately expressed concern about Trump’s delayed response on Jan.
 6 but said nothing to that effect on her show.
 Hannity privately expressed concern about Trump’s plotting and his election theories and also said nothing.

 It all reinforces the extremely blurred lines between these hosts being journalists and being allies of the Trump administration.
-Not disclosing these concerns and important information publicly serves the latter’s purpose, but not the former.
+Not disclosing these concerns and important information publicly serves the latter’s purpose, but not the former’s.
 It’s possible Hannity understood these communications to be “off the record.”
 But even if he didn’t disclose them, he could have talked in general terms about the very weighty matters he was apparently quite concerned about.
 The purpose of “off the record” is to inform your coverage, not to assist your sources.

 Hannity’s attorney signaled Tuesday night that the Jan.
 6 committee’s request for information from Hannity raises concerns about “freedom of the press.”
 There is no question that would be the case if Hannity were engaging in actual journalism.